Awarded in 2015

 Research Description: One in nine Americans suffer from osteoarthritis (OA), a debilitating joint disease characterized by pain, swelling, and thinning of joint cartilage.
 Its symptoms are not present early in the disease, so it’s usually diagnosed after already reaching an irrecoverable advanced state.
 Anterior cruciate ligament (ACL) tear greatly accelerates the development of knee OA, and reconstructive surgery has not been successful in preventing it.
 Matt’s project integrates methods in biomechanics, imaging, and joint biology to study early events leading to OA following ACL reconstruction, with the ultimate goal of developing clinical methods for early detection and prevention of OA, when disease modification is still feasible.

-Matthew is beginning his post-graduate career as a technical consultant at InSciTech in Los Altos, California.
-Matt will be working with the team at InSciTech to provide rigorous, accurate, and reliable analyses of technical problems involving injury biomechanics and accident reconstruction.
+Matthew is continuing his post-graduate career as a technical consultant at InSciTech in Los Altos, California.
+Matt is working with the team at InSciTech to provide rigorous, accurate, and reliable analyses of technical problems involving injury biomechanics and accident reconstruction.
+Matt is also continuing to stay involved with the research being done by his advisers at Stanford, Dr. Constance Chu of Orthopaedic Surgery and Dr. Tom Andriacchi of Mechanical Engineering, by assisting in the analysis and preparation of manuscripts for publication.